Recently, there have been reports of mass deaths of elephants and other wildlife species in Tsavo National Parks of Kenya.

 “An elephant drinks about 150 litres of water per day,” Dr Sitati points out.

-Imagine the amount of water that 1400 Jumbos would consume from sunrise to sunset, it should be around 210,000 liters.
+Imagine the amount of water that 1400 Jumbos would consume from sunrise to sunset, that may add up to more than 210,000 liters in a day.

 “This sudden increase of elephants at Mkomazi, exerts more pressure on the limited resource; so as good as this sounds for the National Park, it actually reinforces the struggle for resources and Human Wildlife Conflicts.“Dr Noah Sitati (WWF)